Apoorv-Jha/Apoorv-Jha/README.md

 - 👋 Hi, I’m @Apoorv-Jha
-- 👀 I’m interested in python, flask , bootsrap,
+- 👀 I’m interested in python, flask , bootsrap, etc.
 - 🌱 I’m currently learning python🐍
 - 💞️ I’m looking to collaborate on python
 - 📫 How to reach me mail me at apoorvjhaff@gmail.com